ROMAN ITINERARIES – CAMPITELLI DISTRICT – ITINERARY 38

 THE PORCH BY VIGNOLA

 Now walk along the short stretch of Via del Campidoglio, pass the small arched passageway in the form of a serliana, built in 1911, and reach again the square, to find yourself in front of the Porch by Vignola.
-The staircase that leads to the portico was completely recomposed in the 19th Century, so that the steps are no longer coordinated with the doors of the medieval guilds’ headquarters on the left side: going up, you can see the seat of the University of Hoteliers (the door is transformed into a window), the University of Masons (with the symbolic frieze of team and compass, trowel and hammer), the University of the Merchants, the University of Bakers (on the door you can see a crown of ears of corn, two doughnuts and four loaves) and finally the University of Tailors (with the patron Saints Peter and Paul and a pair of scissors).
+The staircase that leads to the portico was completely recomposed in the 19th Century, so that the steps are no longer coordinated with the doors of the medieval guilds’ headquarters on the left side: going up, you can see the seat of the Universities of Hoteliers (the door is transformed into a window), Masons (with the symbolic frieze of team and compass, trowel and hammer), Merchants, Bakers (on the door you can see a crown of ears of corn, two doughnuts and four loaves) and finally the University of Tailors (with the patron Saints Peter and Paul and a pair of scissors).

 At the top of the staircase you can admire the Porch by Vignola, made with the shape of a loggia with three arches, similar to the oldest one visible on the other side of the square.
 On the arches of the loggia you can still see the coats of arms of Pope Julius III (1550-1555), who entrusted the realization of the work to the stonemason Benedetto from Florence.

 Now go back and go down Via di Monte Tarpeo to its access to Via della Consolazione.
 At the time of the Ancient Rome, the area was called “Aequimelium“, because here stood the house of Spurio Melio, who was razed to the ground because he had tried to seize power: the place was left completely empty, without other buildings, so that everyone could remember the fate that would affect the enemies of republican freedoms.